Previous Chapter: The Sun

 Here, since I have only a greyscale image, I could probably choose the BW option to save without color, and make my file a little smaller.
 In any case, once you’ve got those settings to your liking, you can hit the Save as Image button way up in the upper right, and then you’re done!

 Repeating the Process

 Now, that all probably took you a really long time, but there’s some good news: you’ll never need to do most of this stuff again.
 Go up to the top menu and choose File → Save — hopefully you’ve been doing this at intervals all along.
 Once you’ve got your Blender file saved, you can re-use it any time you like.

 When it comes time to make a brand new relief, you just need to follow an abbreviated set of steps, since your studio is mostly set up already.

 - Change the dimensions of the plane to match the aspect ratio of your new heightmap.

 - Edit your output dimensions in Output Properties, so that the final image matches your new heightmap.

 - Edit your camera’s Orthographic Scale to match your new plane dimensions.

 - Go to the Shader Editor and choose your new heightmap file.

 You might also want to do some test renders while you tweak your vertical exaggeration (the Scale value in the Displacement node) or maybe your lighting.
 Before doing that, you could speed up the process by shrinking your output image, and/or by lowering the number of render samples; put everything back to full strength when you’re happy.

 So, despite how long your first relief took, your next one can be ready to go in minutes!

-This tutorial is, and will remain, free, but if you derive some value from it, you are welcome to make a donation to support my continued work.
+Tutorials like this take a surprising amount of time to develop and maintain.
+This tutorial is, and will remain, free, but if you derive some value from it, please consider a donation to support my continued work.

 Next Chapter: Advanced Thoughts